-3.1 Calling extraordinary meetings
+3.1.
+Calling extraordinary meetings

-The Director of Legal and Planning Services and Monitoring Officer may call Council meetings in addition to ordinary meetings and those listed below may request the Director of Legal and Planning Services and Monitoring Officer to call additional Council meetings:
+The Chief Executive or in their absence, the Deputy Chief Executive may call Council meetings in addition to ordinary meetings and those listed below may request the Chief Executive or in their absence, the Deputy Chief Executive to call additional Council meetings:

-- 1. the Council by resolution; - 2. the Mayor of the Council; - 3. any five members of the Council if they have signed a requisition presented to the Mayor of the Council and he/she has refused to call a meeting or has failed to call a meeting within seven days of the presentation of the requisition; - 4. the Chief Executive or Section 151 Officer.
+- 3.1.1. the Council by resolution; - 3.1.2. the Mayor of the Council; - 3.1.3. any five members of the Council if they have signed a requisition presented to the Mayor of the Council and he/she has refused to call a meeting or has failed to call a meeting within seven clear working days of the presentation of the requisition; - 3.1.4. the Head of Paid Service, the Section 151 Officer or the Monitoring Officer, respectively, in the exercise of their statutory duties

-3.2 Business
+3.2.
+Business